WarmMilkCodes/My-PyGame/README.md

+# About

+I am currently learning the PyGame framework, this is my practice file as well as future reference.

-# PyGm1
+# Plans

-Learning the PyGame framework, intentions on creating RPG
+I currently have a plan to create an RPG using these practices, and may do so with this file/repo.